gerekper/ganjaking/wp-content/plugins/yith-woocommerce-subscription-premium/readme.txt

 There, you will find all YITH plugins with quick access to plugin setting page.

 == Changelog ==
+= 2.20.0 – Released on 3 October 2022 =
+* New: support for WooCommerce 7.0
+* Update: YITH plugin framework

+= 2.19.0 – Released on 6 September 2022 =
+* New: support for WooCommerce 6.9
+* Update: YITH plugin framework
+* Fix: fixed issue on delivery date
+* Fix: fixed css style issues with Elementor
+* Fix: show tax suffix only if cart item has tax

+= 2.18.1 – Released on 9 August 2022 =
+* Fix: fixed the issue with shipping costs on synchronized subscriptions when the customer creates a new account on the checkout page

+= 2.18.0 – Released on 4 August 2022 =
+* New: support for WooCommerce 6.8
+* Update: YITH plugin framework
+* Fix: avoid sending "cancelled" email if the subscriptions status is already cancelled
+* Fix: fixed issue with recurring coupons
+* Dev: added filter 'ywsbs_subscription_cart_needs_payments' to allow to set if a cart needs of payments or not

 = 2.17.0 – Released on 12 July 2022 =
 * New: support for WooCommerce 6.7
 * Update: YITH plugin framework